caiosoliverdev/teldesk/tiledesk-dashboard/README.md

 ```

 <!-- # Translation process
-The translation process for Tiledesk Dashboard is managed at [https://tiledesk.crowdin.com/tiledesk-dashboard](https://tiledesk.crowdin.com/tiledesk-dashboard) using Crowdin.
-Please read the [translation guide](https://support.crowdin.com/enterprise/getting-started-for-volunteers/) for contributing to Tiledesk. -->
+The translation process for SyncYou Dashboard is managed at [https://tiledesk.crowdin.com/tiledesk-dashboard](https://tiledesk.crowdin.com/tiledesk-dashboard) using Crowdin.
+Please read the [translation guide](https://support.crowdin.com/enterprise/getting-started-for-volunteers/) for contributing to SyncYou. -->